RaviRishav66/Business-Insight-360/README.md

 # Business-Insight-360
 Welcome to Business Insights 360 - Your Gateway to Data-Driven Decision Making!

-This project is a comprehensive Power BI dashboard developed to analyze and visualize key performance metrics across various departments at AtliQ Hardware.
-It provides actionable insights into finance, sales, marketing, supply chain, and executive operations, empowering stakeholders to make informed decisions for strategic growth.
+This project is a comprehensive Power BI dashboard created to examine and display important performance indicators from AtliQ Hardware's several departments.
+It gives stakeholders the ability to make well-informed decisions for strategic growth by offering actionable insights on executive operations, supply chain management, marketing, sales, and finance.

 ## Live Dashboard